 The 2015-2016 water year is a good example of the hydrologic variability that can be seen in the region.
 At the beginning of the water year, Folsom Reservoir had less than 175,000 acre-feet in storage (Figure 2-1).
-Storage fell below 135,000 acre-feet in December, 2015, which was the lowest ever recorded storage since completion of the dam.
+Storage fell to just over 135,000 acre-feet in early December, 2015, which was the lowest ever recorded storage since completion of the dam.
 Wet conditions starting in late December and continuing through January 2016 quickly raised storage to above the historical average.
-Local water managers closely monitor these storage levels as an indicator of supply conditions as described in the Drought Triggers section below.
+Local water managers closely monitor these storage levels as an indicator of supply conditions as described in Section 2.3 Triggers below.